HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation

 where $f(\theta, z)$ is a loss function and $Z$, throughout the paper, denotes a random variable drawn from an (unknown) infinite population or a finite population $\{z_1, \ldots, z_m\}$.
 In the latter case, the objective function is $f(\theta) = \frac1m \sum_{l=1}^m f(\theta, z_l)$.
-We sample $N$ \iid~data points $Z_1, Z_2, \ldots, Z_N$ have the same distribution as $Z$ (in the case of finite population, the number $N/m$ is often called epochs).
+We sample $N$ \iid~data points $Z_1, Z_2, \ldots, Z_N$ from the population, each having the same distribution as $Z$ (in the case of finite population, the number $N/m$ is often called epochs).
 For an observation unit $Z = z$, we have access to a noisy gradient $g(\theta, z)$ that obeys

 for all $\theta$.
 Namely, $g(\theta, Z)$ is unbiased for $\nabla f(\theta)$ or is, equivalently, the partial derivative of $f(\theta, Z)$ with respect to $\theta$.